sickfile/bladef/README.md

 Then you'll need to install the platform SDK.
 Windows Server 2003 R2 Platform SDK will do the job, you can download it from here: https://download.cnet.com/Windows-Server-2003-R2-Platform-SDK-ISO-Download/3000-10248_4-10731094.html

 Extract the files from the image with 7Z archiver and run Setup.
-Disable all the SDKs except the Micsrosoft Windows Core SDK.
+Disable all the SDKs except the Microsoft Windows Core SDK.
 You can disable all parts of it, you will need only Build Environment > Build Environment (x86 32-bit).
-In short: Micsrosoft Windows Core SDK > Build Environment > Build Environment (x86 32-bit).
+In short: Microsoft Windows Core SDK > Build Environment > Build Environment (x86 32-bit).

 Install the Platform SDK also in C:\LANG\MSVC

-Right click on "My Computer" and go to Properties, find "Environment Variables" in the advanced setings.
+Right click on "My Computer" and go to Properties, find "Environment Variables" in the advanced settings.
 Click it and under "User variables for ..." hit the "New" button.
 For "Variable name" enter PATH, for "Variable value" enter C:\LANG\MSVC\BIN then click OK.
 Hit the "New" button again.
 For "Variable name" enter INCLUDE, for "Variable value" enter C:\LANG\MSVC\INCLUDE then click OK.